Pediatrics at Apple Tree Dental

 For some families, coming to dental visits in-person can be very challenging for a number of reasons.
 Thankfully, some dental questions or issues can be addressed virtually via a phone or video call.
 Apple Tree Dental and our Pediatric Team are leaders in providing virtual “teledentistry” consultations to help patients and families have their concerns addressed in a more timely manner.
 Your Pediatric Team providers might recommend a teledentistry visit prior to your child’s in-person visit, so they can gather more information, answer your questions, and more efficiently schedule your child’s treatment.
 This will help your child’s pediatric provider be better prepared, and help your child’s next visit run more smoothly.

-Some children are not able to tolerate typical dental treatment, and some benefit from being under conscious sedation to have their dental treatment completed.
+Some children are not able to tolerate typical dental treatment, and some benefit from conscious sedation to have their dental treatment completed.
 Under this type of sedation, the child is still awake for treatment.
 They are usually more calm and relaxed, and the medication can help them forget the experience.
 Your child’s Pediatric Dentist will discuss the details regarding sedation and whether it is an appropriate option for your child.
 Please ask them questions if you think sedation should be considered for your child.

 Scheduling an Appointment and Preparing for Your visit